 Photojournalism’s primary purpose is to capture photographs that will be published for a significant news event.
 Photojournalists are usually with a media outfit or affiliated with magazines and book publishers.
 Because their photos are published, photographers tend to be paid well, making this niche a very lucrative one.

-These eight niches are just some of the multitude of choices you have.
+These nine niches are just some of the multitude of choices you have.
 How to choose one niche to stick to?
 There is really no other answer to this other than to try each one out.
 See which ones you enjoy, and which one you do not.
 The important thing in this process is to find which one you enjoy doing despite the difficulties.
 Initially, you do not have to settle in just one niche and practice all that you enjoy.
 However, if you intend to be a great photographer, you will eventually have to choose just one that you can improve and evolve into a career in the future.
 A few questions that you will have to ask yourself: What skills do I have?
 What equipment will I have to buy?
 Does this niche fit my personality?
 Is it something that I will be enjoying in the long run?

 Keep these in mind when you finally find yourself in the position of having to choose one for your professional career.
 Once you have found the niche that suits you, build a portfolio.
 Above all else, it is still your product that will set you apart from any photographer, no matter what niche you will be in.